Blendify/blender-manual/blender_docs/manual/compositing/types/converter/color_ramp.rst

 which we have set to transparent.
 The Color Ramp image is fully red and opaque where the image is white (1.00).

-We verify that the output image mask is indeed transparent by overlaying it on top of a pumpkin image.
-For fun, we made that Alpha Over node output image 0.66 transparent so that we can, in the future, overlay the image on a flashing white background to simulate a scary scene with lighting flashes.
+We verify that the output image mask is indeed transparent by overlaying it on top of a other image.

 Colorizing an Image